 Rachel Goode, PhD, MPH, LCSW

-Assistant Professor of Social Work and Psychiatry
+Associate Professor of Social Work and Psychiatry

-Rachel W. Goode is an Assistant Professor at the School of Social Work and an Adjunct Assistant Professor in the Center for Eating Disorder Excellence, Department of Psychiatry, University of North Carolina at Chapel Hill.
+Rachel W. Goode is an Associate Professor at the School of Social Work and an Adjunct Assistant Professor in the Center for Eating Disorder Excellence, Department of Psychiatry, University of North Carolina at Chapel Hill.
 Dr. Goode received her PhD, MPH, and MSW from the University of Pittsburgh.
 Her research interests include developing, implementing, and evaluating equitable and community-engaged interventions to treat obesity and eating disorders.
 Her research has been funded by the National Institute of Health (NIH), National Eating Disorders Association, Magee Womens Research Institute, and the University Research Council at UNC-Chapel Hill.
 Currently, Dr. Goode is the principal investigator of an NIH Career Development Award (K23) to develop a culturally-relevant digital health tool to treat binge eating and obesity.
 Additionally, Dr. Goode is a licensed clinical social worker, and has practice experience with the treatment of eating disorders and obesity among clients in university counseling centers, and community-based mental health agencies.
 She has been fortunate to be the recipient of various awards, including the Oprah Civic Leadership Award, National Health, Lung, Blood Institute (NIH) Research Service Award, and the Outstanding Dissertation Award from the Society of Behavioral Medicine.

 Ramine Alexander, PhD, MPH

-Research Project Manager, Goode
+Research Project Manager, Goode Lab

 Ramine Alexander joined the UNC Nutrition Research Institute as Research Project Manager.
 Dr. Alexander received her Ph.D. and MPH, from Virginia Tech.
 As an intervention scientist, her research interest includes utilizing Community-Based Participatory Research (CBPR) to improve lifestyle risk factors (i.e., diet and physical activity) that have a direct relevance to obesity and chronic disease.
 Through CBPR approaches a primary goal of her work is to involve the voice of the community in the research process to promote intervention sustainability.
 Dr. Alexander has a passion for building health equity, conducting research on the social determinants of health, and using innovative approaches to communicate science.

-Ana Paola Campos
+Ana Paola Campos, PhD, MS

 Postdoctoral Research Associate, Goode Lab